dominic-p/videojs-resolution-selector/README.md

 Styling the Button
 ------------------
 By default, the button will not be visible.
-You will either need to include the styles from button-styles.css, or use your own icon for the button.
+You will either need to include the styles from button-styles.css (after the default Video.js styles to override them), or use your own icon for the button.
 To match the rest of the Video.js controls, I recommend using an icon font to style the button, but it's up to you.

 Mobile devices
 --------------